Digital Nomad Packing List

 This is all the gear you need to rock a complete mobile office on the road.
 For the true digital nomad, this section is critical.
 Between all the cords, dongles, and different inputs you need for everyday work—this stuff gets real confusing real quick.
 But that’s why you have us, right?

 We’ve got your bases covered with this simple tech system.
-It also provides redundancy if you lose or break a cable during your travels—let’s face it, things happen.
+All our devices charge via USB-C, and we also provide redundancy if you lose or break a cable during your travels—let’s face it, things happen.
 Spending the day coworking abroad has never felt this seamless.

 The Aer Pro Kit came out on top in our search for the right size tech kit to keep gear tidy.
 It easily fits all the tech mentioned in this video with room to spare.
 The zippered pocket keeps small dongles from getting lost, while a zippered mesh pocket on the front is the perfect size for a travel mouse.
 Pop your cords in the other two stretchy mesh pockets, and wall chargers and battery banks slot well in the big back pocket.
 There’s enough room for a tablet if that’s on your Digital Nomad Packing List, but we’ve found that overfilling the compartment can make the kit tip over, so try to keep it light.
 The wide base makes it a great table companion.
 It's easy to see all your gear and takes up less space on a desk when standing upright.
 Plus, it creates a cube shape when stacked with other cube pouches in a travel backpack.